Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of ATO data released on 30 June 2023 for financial year 2023, Belfield had a median income among taxpayers of $47,294 and an average level of $60,482.
-This is below the national average, which stood at $65,108 in 2023.
-In Greater Sydney, the median was $60,817 and the average was $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $51,484 (median) and $65,841 (average) as of September 2025.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Belfield had a median income among taxpayers of $47,294.
+The average income stood at $60,482.
+Both figures are below the national averages of $60,817 and $83,003 respectively for Greater Sydney.
+Based on Wage Price Index growth of 8.86% from financial year ending June 2023 to September 2025, current estimates would be approximately $51,484 (median) and $65,841 (average).
 According to the 2021 Census, household income ranks at the 48th percentile ($1,727 weekly), while personal income sits at the 23rd percentile.
-Distribution data shows 30.0% of the population falls within the $1,500 - $2,999 income range, mirroring regional levels where 30.9% occupy this bracket.
+Distribution data shows 30.0% of the population falls within the $1,500 - $2,999 income range, similar to regional levels where 30.9% occupy this bracket.
 Housing affordability pressures are severe, with only 79.7% of income remaining after housing costs, ranking at the 44th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income